Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 2. Gentle Traction on the Yoga Swing

 Alternatively, or just for a change, why not try a few safe moves on a Yoga Swing to iron out all the knots in your painful muscles from driving for hours.
-Not only is a Yoga Swing an extremely effective piece of exercise equipment, it is so much fun to use, experimenting on it makes you feel like a child again or like a monkey playing in the trees.
-Find out more about Yoga Swings from the links at the end of tis article.
+Not only is a Yoga Swing an extremely effective piece of exercise equipment, it is so much fun to use, experimenting with it makes you feel like a child again or like a monkey playing in the trees.
+Find out more about Yoga Swings from the links at the end of this article.

 No Pain, Just Gain!